brettz9/atyourcommand/README.md

 (prefs, request for privs, drafts/documents/chat logs/social media content) stored in such `globalStorage` under user-approved (or site-approved) license and purchasing terms negotiated in the browser with acceptable third-party verifiers.
+Cover need for "data ownership" to more frequently accompany privacy discussions.
+Ridiculousness of effort at code being decoupled when web (and desktop in connection with the web) is itself not decoupled.
 1. Add demo of data page being opened into WebAppFind and sent to web app which feeds data to a plug-in and receives data back for a PUT save back to the remote file (important for showing capability of native apps integrated